Virginia Tech Carilion School of Medicine: History

+Academics

 Curriculum

-Virginia Tech Carilion uses a state of the art medical education curriculum based on longitudinal value domains in basic science, clinical science, research, and health systems science and interprofessional practice (HSSIP).
+Virginia Tech Carilion uses a curriculum in basic science, clinical science, research, and health systems science and interprofessional practice (HSSIP).

-The basic science curriculum employs evidence-based methods of teaching including problem based learning groups that explore real patient cases from the community.
+The basic science curriculum employs problem based learning groups that explore real patient cases from the community.

 The clinical science curriculum includes opportunities such as longitudinal bedside ultrasound training, standardized patient encounters, Longitudinal Ambulatory Care Experience (LACE) and a comprehensive oral health education.

 As part of the research domain, students are expected to conduct original, hypothesis-driven research of sufficient scope to span three-and-a-half years.
 VTC is one of few schools that requires students to conduct research as a graduation requirement.
 To conduct this research, students are provided over 1,200 hours of research education and protected time, as well as a minimum research budget of $1000 in years 2-4 for research supplies.
-VTC students take courses in biomedical research fundamentals, biostatistics, epidemiology,and ethics.
+VTC students take courses in biomedical research fundamentals, biostatistics, epidemiology, and ethics.
 VTC students graduate with a Graduate Certificate in Research in Translational Medicine.

-Educational in the HSSIP domain includes: Structure and function of the public health and healthcare delivery systems, teaming and leadership, ethical and legal issues, public health and medicine, healthcare policy and patient safety/quality of care and longitudinal service learning community partnerships.

-Students at VTC have the option to duel enroll in MBA, MPH, Master of Science (MS) and/or a Doctorate of Science (PhD) in Translational Biology, Medicine and Health programs.
+Students at VTC have the option to dual enroll in MBA, MPH, Master of Science (MS), or a Doctorate of Science (PhD) in Translational Biology, Medicine and Health programs.